-As discussed in note 2(a) to the financial statements, as of April 1, 2015, DASNY adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, and GASB Statement No. 82, Pension Issues.
+As discussed in note 2(a) to the financial statements, as of April 1, 2016, DASNY adopted Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application.
 Our opinion is not modified with respect to this matter.